galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 ## Summarize and determine the structure of a data frame

-Tabular data are stored in Rusing **data frame**.
+Tabular data are stored in R using **data frame**.
 A data frame could also be thought of as a collection of vectors, all of which have the same length.

 > ### {% icon hands_on %} Hands-on: Learn more about our data frame
 > 1. Get summary statistics of `annotatedDEgenes` using `summary` function